-My personal acupuncture journey started when I tweaked a shoulder while working out and the injury just didn't seem to get any better.
-I was tired of trying to decide every day if my pain was bad enough to take painkillers, or whether I could just tough it out.
-My yoga instructor suggested I try acupuncture, so despite being slightly skeptical, I went to see a sports acupuncturist.
+My personal acupuncture journey started while I was working in a lab at the Institute for Behavioral Genetics and I developed a nagging pain in my shoulder.
+The only solution from the doctor was to take ibuprofen and I was tired of trying to decide every day if my pain was bad enough to take painkillers, or whether I could just tough it out.
+A friend suggested I try acupuncture, so despite being skeptical (I am a scientist after all), I went to see a sports acupuncturist whose office was conveniently close to the lab.
 I actually felt like one giant ache walking out of the treatment room that first time, but it convinced me that this acupuncture stuff really works.
 After a few visits my shoulder issue cleared up, and with continued treatment so did the chronic headaches that I had always assumed were just my lot in life.
-When I decided it was time to make a career change from working full-time in a lab at the Institute for Behavioral Genetics, I went to acupuncture college because of the profound change acupuncture had on my life.
+When I decided it was time to make a career change from working full-time at IBG, I went to acupuncture school because of the profound change acupuncture had on my quality of life.

 At Southwest Acupuncture College I specialized in sports acupuncture, taking classes in orthopedic anatomy, trigger point acupuncture, and sports medicine acupuncture.
 I completed a clinical internship at the University of Colorado treating collegiate runners, volleyball players, and basketball players as well as other athletes.
 I also completed three sports medicine specific clinical rotations at the school clinic.